 We all have our expectations for how the holiday traditions need to go.
 If your loved one is now living in a senior living community, drop these expectations and embrace your new normal for the holidays.
 Your loved one may not be able to come out to you, so bring the holidays to them.

 A great way to embrace the new normal is to hold on to the more accessible family traditions.
 Some of the activities that would work in this situation include:

 - A nice family dinner at the community

 - Baking cookies or just decorating them in your loved one’s apartment kitchen

 Cornerstone Senior Living Welcomes Your Family This Holiday Season

 This holiday season is the best time to get closer with your senior loved one.
 Meeting and interacting with your loved one in a senior living community is important to their overall wellness in their new home.

 If you are making the decision this year of whether or not your loved one is ready to transition to a senior living community, give Cornerstone Senior Living a call.
 Our staff is highly qualified and licensed to ensure that your loved one is treated like a member of our own family.
-Get in touch with us today to arrange a visit and tour of one of our eight communities.
+Get in touch with us today to arrange a visit and tour of one of our eight senior care communities.